This is undoubtedly a golden age for Indonesian motorsports.

 In that same year, Presley Martono was on the way to becoming the inaugural champion of the FIA Formula 4 Southeast Asia (F4 SEA) Championship.

-Along the way, MERITUS.GP played a role in their achievements as Haryanto burst into prominence as a 16-year-old when he won the Formula BMW Pacific while driving for MERITUS.GP in 2009.
+Along the way, MERITUS.GP played a role in their achievements as 16-year-old Haryanto burst into prominence when he won the Formula BMW Pacific while driving for MERITUS.GP in 2009.

 Formula BMW Pacific, the successor to Formula BMW Asia, was intended to function as the young kart racing graduate’s first experience of car racing.